authorizerdev/docs/src/pages/getting-started.md

 ## Trying out Authorizer

 This guide helps you practice using Authorizer to evaluate it before you use it in a production environment.
-It includes instructions for installing the Authorizer server in standalone mode, creating accounts and realms for managing users and applications, and securing a WildFly server application.
+It includes instructions for installing the Authorizer server in standalone mode.

 ## Installing a simple instance of Authorizer